-When it comes to packing for a European city break, I’ve got my spring/autumn uniform sorted – a combination of skinny jeans, long boots, light jumpers and a jacket have taken me all across the continent.
-But for some reason, packing for a summer trip’s a bit more difficult.
+When it comes to packing for a European city break, I’ve got my spring/autumn uniform sorted – skinny jeans, light jumpers, boots and a jacket have taken me all the way across the continent.
+But for some reason, packing for summer is a bit more difficult.
 In theory it should be easy to throw in a few pairs of shorts and t-shirts like you would do for a beach break.
 But city breaks usually need a mixture of smart and casual, practical and stylish clothing.

-So packing for a summer city break needs a bit of thought – especially as space is at a premium if you’re travelling with carry on luggage only (and let’s face it, unless I’m going somewhere for a couple of weeks, I’m not going to fork out on baggage fees).
-So if you’re puzzled about what to pack, here’s my tried and tested packing list for a three-night summer city trip – with a PDF version to save for later.
+So packing for a summer city break needs a bit of thought – especially as space is at a premium if you’re travelling with carry on luggage only (and let’s face it, unless I’m going somewhere for a couple of weeks, I’m not going to fork out the extra cost for checking in a bag).
+So if you’re puzzled about what to pack for a European summer city break, here’s my tried and tested carry on packing list for a three-night trip – along with a PDF version to save for later.

-So for a summer trip that would be one lightweight pair of trousers (for travel days, cool evenings or to deter the mozzies), one pair of shorts, a maxi dress (which you can wear during the day or dress up with jewellery at night) and three lightweight, loose tops or shirts to keep me cool and cover my shoulders from the sun.
-I also always pack a cardigan to wear on the plane or in the evenings.
+So for a summer trip that would be a pair of lightweight trousers (for travel days, cool evenings or to deter mosquitoes), one pair of shorts, a maxi dress (which you can wear during the day or dress up with jewellery at night) and three lightweight tops or shirts to keep me cool and cover my shoulders from the sun.
+I also pack a cardigan to wear on the plane or in the evenings.

-If you’re out in the sun all day, sunglasses and a hat are essential.
-I’ve got a tendency to lose both so just buy cheap ones (though make sure that cheap sunglasses have decent UV protection) – my current sunglasses are from Boots and my hat’s a crushable one from Primark so you can stuff in your bag without ruining it.
+If you’re out in the sunshine all day, sunglasses and a hat are essential.
+I’ve got a tendency to lose both so normally just buy cheap ones (though make sure cheap sunglasses have decent UV protection levels).
+My current sunglasses are from Boots and my hat is a crushable one from Primark, so you can pack it into your bag without ruining it.

-And because you never know what the weather’s going to be like in Europe, I always bring a lightweight scarf and an umbrella with me.
+And because you never know what the weather’s going to be like in Europe, even in the middle of summer, I always bring a lightweight scarf and an umbrella with me.
 The scarf comes in useful as an extra layer if the air con’s a bit overactive on a plane or train.
 Or you can use it to cover your neck or shoulders from the sun – and the umbrella can double up as a sunshade too.